Lightroom Christmas Cards Templates and Free Christmas Word Overlays

-This time of year many of us will be taking a Christmas Card photo with the intent to send it out to all our friends and family.
-Sometimes we stress about the process of creating a Christmas card.
+This time of year many of us will be taking a Christmas Card photo with the intent to send it out to all of our friends and family.
+Sometimes we stress way too much about the process of creating a Christmas card.

-Download and Unzip the Overlays
+1. Download and Unzip the Christmas Overlays

-The first step to creating your Christmas card will be to download the FREE overlays we've created for you and then unzip the folder.
+The first step to creating your Christmas card will be to download our FREE Christmas overlays we have created for you and then unzip the folder.

-Navigate to the Photo or Photos for Your Christmas Card
+2. Navigate to the Photo or Photos for Your Christmas Card

 Open Lightroom and find the photo that you want to use for your Christmas card.
 If you want to use more than one photo then you should consider creating a collection in the Collections Panel.
 Creating a collection is as easy as right-clicking on one of the collections already in Lightroom and choosing "Create Collection" and then giving it a name.
 You can just drag and drop photos from the Library Module into the collection.

-Move to the Print Module
+3. Move to the Lightroom Print Module

 In the Layout Style Panel (the top panel in the Print Module) make sure that Custom Package is Highlighted.

-Start in the Print Job Section
+4. Start in the Print Job Section

 Next, move over to the Print Job Panel on the right-side.
 This is where you will set the size of your Christmas Card.
 Check the Custom File Dimensions box and type the dimensions you want in the section below.
 Make sure the JPEG quality is set to 100 and your File Resolution is set to 300 ppi.
-Don't worry about what these changes do to the images boxes that were already on your template.
+Don't worry about what these changes do to the image boxes that were already on your template.

-Delete Old Images Boxes and Add New Ones
+5. Delete Old Images Boxes and Add New Ones

 Highlight and tap the delete key to delete any images boxes that were already on your template.
 Now you can add your own.
-You do this under the Cells Panel on the right-side.
+You do this under the Cells Panel on the right side.
 No matter which size you add to your print document you can resize and reposition the cells.

-Add the Christmas Overlays
+6. Add the Christmas Overlays

-Now that your image/images are set, we are going to add an Christmas overlay.
+Now that your image/images are set, we are going to add the Christmas overlay.
 We are going to do this in the Page Panel using an Identity Plate.
 Check the Identity Plate box and then click on the little triangle in the lower-right corner.
 Navigate to the "Edit" option in the drop-down menu that opens up.

 I like to save my Identity Plate once I have it selected in case I want to use it again.
 To do this, move down to the dropdown where it says "Custom".
 Choose "Save As" and give it a name.
 Then click "Okay".

-Position and Size Your Identity Plate
+7. Position and Size Your Identity Plate

 You can position your identity plate anywhere on your image by clicking and dragging it where you want.
 You can also resize it using Scale slider in the Page Panel or by just clicking on the corner resize handles that border the Identity Plate.

-Optional: Use a Watermark to Add your Names
+8. Optional: Use a Watermark to Add your Names

 This is quite a work around and your options are limited here.
 But, you can use Watermarking to add your names or the year to your Christmas card.
 To do this, check the Watermarking box also found in the Page Panel.
 Then, from the dropdown menu, choose "Edit Watermarks".
 Use the Watermark Editor box that opens to add your text.
-And use the options to the right to change your font and style the text the way you'd like.
+And use the options to the right to change your font and style the text the way you want.

-Save Your Card
+9. Save Your Card